Expand

 If a deferred tax asset has been established for the excess outside tax basis of an investee and the investee subsequently becomes a foreign subsidiary through a business combination achieved in stages, it is likely that the deferred tax asset will no longer qualify for recognition (i.e., if the temporary difference will not reverse in the foreseeable future as required in ASC 740-30-25-9).
 In this case, the deferred tax asset should be derecognized with the charge reflected in continuing operations (except for the portion related to current year activity, which is subject to intraperiod allocation).

-11.9.2.2 Change from foreign subsidiary to investee (after adoption of ASU 2019-12)
+11.9.2.2 Change from foreign subsidiary to investee

 11.9.2.3 Change from domestic subsidiary to investee

 If deferred taxes were not provided on the taxable outside basis difference of a prior domestic subsidiary on the basis of the scenario suggested by ASC 740-30-25-7, deferred taxes generally would need to be provided on the subsidiary’s change in status to investee.
 We believe that the charge to recognize the deferred tax liability in these cases would be recorded in income from continuing operations (except for the portion related to current year activity, which is subject to intraperiod allocation).
-It is also important to remember that the charge would occur when the entity’s intentions changed and it no longer anticipated that it would be able to recover the investment tax-free.
-An entity may determine this prior to the period in which the change in status from subsidiary to investee actually occurs.
+It is also important to remember that the charge would occur when the entity’s intentions changed and it no longer anticipated that it would be able to recover the investment tax free.
+An entity may determine this prior to the period in which the change in status from subsidiary to investee occurs.

 11.9.2.4 Change from investee to domestic subsidiary